-The Board nominates Henry J. Herrmann and James M. Raines as Class III directors, to hold office for a term of three years, expiring at the close of the 2016 Annual Meeting of Stockholders or until their successors are elected and qualified, or their earlier resignation or removal.
+The Board nominates Thomas C. Godlasky, Dennis E. Logue and Michael F. Morrissey as Class II directors, to hold office for a term of three years, expiring at the close of the 2018 Annual Meeting of Stockholders or until their successors are elected and qualified, or their earlier resignation or removal.
 The Nominating and Corporate Governance Committee (the "Corporate Governance Committee"), which is comprised of non-management directors, recommended Messrs.
-Herrmann and Raines as a nominee for director.
+Godlasky, Logue and Morrissey as nominees for director.
 All of these nominees are current directors of the Company, and each nominee has agreed to be named in this Proxy Statement and to serve as a director of the Company if elected.
 The Board believes these incumbent directors standing for re-election are well qualified and experienced to direct and oversee the Company's operations and business affairs and will represent the interests of the stockholders as a whole.
 Biographical information on each of these nominees is included below in "Directors and Executive Officers."

-If any director nominee becomes unavailable for election, which is not anticipated, the named proxy holders will vote for the election of such other person or persons as the Board may nominate, unless the Board resolves to reduce the number of Class III directors to serve on the Board and thereby reduce the number of directors to be elected at the annual meeting.
+If any director nominee becomes unavailable for election, which is not anticipated, the named proxy holders will vote for the election of such other person or persons as the Board may nominate, unless the Board resolves to reduce the number of Class II directors to serve on the Board and thereby reduce the number of directors to be elected at the Annual Meeting.